Aveglia/vAMPirus/helpmeoutsome.md

                 [-        ] process > Report_pcASV_AminoAcid               -
                 [-        ] process > Report_pcASV_Nucleotide              -

 You can see that there are a few more processes now compared to the output of the previous launch command which is what we expect since we are asking vAMPirus to do a little bit more work for us :).

 # Breaking it down: The vAMPirus workflow

 ## Read processing

-The read processing segment of vAMPirus includes FastQC report generation, adapter removal with fastp, primer removal with bbduk.sh, read merging with vsearch, and a final length filtering/global trimming with fastp and bbduk.sh.
+The read processing segment of both vAMPirus pipelines include FastQC report generation, adapter removal with fastp, primer removal with bbduk.sh, read merging with vsearch, and a final length filtering/global trimming with fastp and bbduk.sh.

 ### Adapter removal with fastp